jensendarren/telegram-bot-serverless/README.md

-# Building a basic Telegram Bot using Serverless
+# Building a basic Telegram Bot using Serverless (Ruby 2.5)

-A basic tutorial and sample application that shows how to build a Telegram Bot using AWS Serverless.
+A basic tutorial and sample application that shows how to build a Telegram Bot using AWS Serverless Ruby.

 ## You need to have a word with the Bot Father!